 Formulas to Insert Timestamps in Google Sheets

-The following formulas are volatile.
-If the Sheets cell is changed, it will recalculate and update these formulas.
+Let’s start with volatile formulas.
+With these, if the Sheets cell is changed, it will recalculate and update what appears in the cell.
 For example, if you used the TODAY function in a cell and opened that Google Sheet document the following day, the formula would update to the current date.

 If you want these to be static values, you can convert the formula (or use the keyboard shortcuts covered in the previous section).